adonisjs/v6-docs/content/docs/experimental/vite.md

 <dd>

-The URL to prefix when generating links for assets in production.
+It contains the URL to prefix when generating links for assets in production.
 If you upload the Vite output to a CDN, then the value of this property should be the CDN server URL.

 Ensure you update the backend configuration to use the same `assetsUrl` value.